jmcb/murderrl/doc/shape.rst

 **ShapeCollection::__iter__** (self)

-Creates an iterator for the ShapeCoords contained within, first performing an in-place sort.
+Creates an iterator for the ShapeCoords contained within.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~